unraid/docs/docs/unraid-connect/overview-and-setup.md

 <Tabs>
 <TabItem value="banner" label="Change banner image">

-To display your server’s banner image on the Connect dashboard, upload or select a banner image from your WebGUI under ***Settings → Display Settings → Banner***.
+To display your server’s banner image on the Connect dashboard, upload or select a banner image from your %%WebGUI|web-gui%% under ***Settings → Display Settings → Banner***.
 This banner will automatically appear in your Connect dashboard for that server.

 </TabItem>
 <TabItem value="arrange" label="Rearrange dashboard tiles">